Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Quote Page:
 * Ensure that the modifiers and notes for the multi-color print is preserved and saved to be submitted when checking out
-* Save quote and share are missing fucntionality, will integratw save quote later.
+* Save quote and share are missing fucntionality, will integrate later; comment out for now
-* If cart local + total is below the minimum order price, inform the user.
+* comment out the print details like: "Filament:
+Est. Time:
+Volume: "

 Cart Page:
 * Most Color's in cart is the hex code not the name, it should always use the stored colors name
-* Material name should always be all caps
-* Should havbe a small preview image of the model / the product photo, this may require additional processing (possibly from backend) in order to create the thumbnail.
+* Should havbe a small preview image of the model / the product photo, this may require additional processing (possibly from backend) in order to create the thumbnail; We will implement this later

 Checkout page:
 * Colors should be the color name, not the hex code
 * Material should always be all caps so like PLA
 * Should hide navbar
-* The navBar will reappear on thank you page
+* The navBar will reappear on thank you page or going back
 * Fix the checkout page to actually email me and store in the backend.
 May require additonal backend process to do so.

 Admin panel:
-* Add submitted orders (stored in order.json)
 * Pricing:
-    * Add ability to adjust time_cost
+    * Add ability to adjust time_cost.
-    * A minimum order price So when user checksout, this price is automatically applied if quote is below
-    * A rush order fee setting
-    * Does support material even do an
+    * Does support material even work?, if not, lets comment out for now
+* In filaments -> colors -> manage exsisting colors, allow the ability to edit current colors, similar button like the one in catalog, Manage Categories
 * Add upload images for categories and products (mapped to new dirs)
 * Set file size and uploaded file types in admin.
-* In materials, you should be able to pick a special filaments as well.

 Features:
 * Update for SEO
 * Ensure uses static export (use client)
+    * A rush order fee setting

 ## Troubleshooting